oVirt/ovirt-site/source/develop/release-management/features/node/node-next-persistence.html.md

 Though the hook should be limited to only run during certain transaction types (install, upgrade), the transaction package object is available, and we can grab the local file from [YumAvailablePackage.localPkg](http://yum.baseurl.org/api/yum/yum/packages.html#yumavailablepackage) and save it off to /var, which is a persistent filesystem on Node NG, which is not versioned per layer.

+The yum plugin will add a hook into `pretrans`

+* The pretrans conduit is able to retrieve the transaction set from yum
+* Inside this transaction set, if a package is being installed or updated, `TransactionSet.installed` will contain all package objects
+* We can iterate over the package objects, and retrieve `TransactionSet.PackageObject.localpkg()` (this is actually `po.localpkg`, since yum uses short variable internally
+* The package will be copied over to `/var/imgbased/persisted-rpms`

+Additionally:

+* If the package set is empty, the plugin should check whether `remove` or `uninstall` have been used as verbs
+* If they are, a `posttrans` hook can be used to remove the specified packages from `/var/imgbased/persisted-rpms`, so they are not spuriously installed again when users upgrade

+The yum plugin should provide a configuration file, with only one parameter necessary:

+* excludepkgs=foo,bar

+Any package which is on the list of exclusions will not be persisted.

+### imgbased plugin

+A new imgbased plugin will be added, which triggers when a new layer is added.

+* This plugin will mount the new layer, and bind mount /var into the tree
+* Then we'll set up a local yum repository, pointed at `/var/imgbased/persisted_packages`, and install all RPMs

 ### imgbased extension